tannewt/wa-law.org/bill/2023-24/sb/5293/1/README.md

 ## Section 11
 Except for section 10 of this act, this act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect July 1, 2023.

+## Section 12
+Section 9 of this act expires July 1, 2024.

+## Section 13
+Section 10 of this act takes effect July 1, 2024.